jyoti211/order-app/README.md

 **./config**

-- config contains NGINX proxy configuration, the production pm2 configuration (the process-runner of choice).
+- the production pm2 configuration (the process-runner of choice).

 ## Google API configuration ##